By Y K Gupta Updated on April 15, 2020

 Well, I am not suggesting that you may mistreat them.
 I am just discussing their characteristics.

-How can you even think of mistreating such a loyal friend?
+How can you even think of mistreating such a cute and loyal friend?

 If you ever had a pet dog you will already be aware of this fact that no welcome can match with a welcome by your pet dog, when you are back home either from your office or from a long vacation.